-Some brush handles include this and via an app available from the relevant app stores, your smartphone communicates with the brush.
-It can show you in real time, cleaning time, mode and performance and then logs this for future reference.
+Some brush handles include this and via an app available from the relevant app stores, your smartphone communicates with the brush to show you in real-time, cleaning time, mode and performance.
+It then logs this for future reference.

-For years we have done without the need for such, but as millennials adopt electric toothbrushes this is a logical addition.
+For years we have done without the need for such, but it does add a new and appealing dimension.

-Sonicare have actually overall probably done a better job of implementing it that Oral-B have, yet Oral-B have built it into a lot more models than Philips.
+Sonicare have actually overall probably done a better job of implementing it that Oral-B have, yet Oral-B have it on a lot more models than Philips.

 For that added extra peace of mind, the brush comes with a 2 year warranty that covers mechanical faults like the battery no longer charging or the power button not working.
 It does not cover user damage.